 A Whiteboard for Every Student: One District’s Innovative Approach to Pandemic Learning Experiences

-"Part of our job is to build as much confidence as possible in our kids, to help people see themselves in the best light possible.
-Creativity is beautiful because it's a non-permanent thing.
-You can ideate and create and then erase it.
-It's like a low-risk way to be yourself." - RJ Webber, NCSD Assistant Superintendent
+"Part of our job is to build as much confidence as possible in our kids, to help people see themselves in the best light possible." - RJ Webber, NCSD Assistant Superintendent

 Located just outside of Detroit, Novi Community School District serves almost 6600 students.
 In October, NCSD was named the top district in Michigan for the 2nd straight year by a national research and ranking firm.
 Novi is home to a relatively low percentage of students eligible for free or reduced lunch, granting the district a certain amount of privilege when it comes to school resources.
 Assistant Superintendent RJ Webber explains the district’s innovative approach to leadership:

 “When you teach or lead with the grace to allow people to be vulnerable and their best selves—to make some mistakes, to move forward and provide that opening—paradoxically what happens is that you find amazing success.
 And we’re the #1 school district in the state of Michigan not because we believe in drill and kill, test-based culture.
 We’ve invested significantly in things like mindfulness.
 We’ve taken the time to trust our teachers to build our curriculum.”